Fixed-wing aircraft: Fuselage

-A fuselage is a long, thin body, usually with tapered or rounded ends to make its shape aerodynamically smooth.
-Most fixed-wing aircraft have a single fuselage, often referred to as simply "the body".
-Others may have two or more fuselages, or the fuselage may be fitted with booms on either side of the tail to allow the extreme rear of the fuselage to be utilized.
+The fuselage is typically long and thin, usually with tapered or rounded ends to make its shape aerodynamically smooth.
+Most fixed-wing aircraft have a single fuselage.
+Others may have multiple fuselages, or the fuselage may be fitted with booms on either side of the tail to allow the extreme rear of the fuselage to be utilized.

-The fuselage may contain a flight crew, passengers, cargo or payload, fuel and engine(s).
-Pilotless aircraft (drones) do not usually have a pilot or any other flight crew or passengers on board.
-Gliders usually have no fuel or engines, although some variations such as motor gliders and rocket gliders have them for temporary or optional use.
+The fuselage typically carries the flight crew, passengers, cargo, and sometimes fuel and engine(s).
+Gliders typically omit fuel and engines, although some variations such as motor gliders and rocket gliders have them for temporary or optional use.

-Pilots of manned fixed-wing aircraft usually control them from inside a cockpit, usually located at the front or top of the fuselage, equipped with controls and usually windows and instruments.
+Pilots of manned commercial fixed-wing aircraft control them from inside a cockpit within the fuselage, typically located at the front/top, equipped with controls, windows, and instruments, separated from passengers by a secure door.
+In small aircraft, the passengers typically sit behind the pilot(s) in the cabin, Occasionally, a passenger may sit beside or in front of the pilot.
+Larger passenger aircraft have a separate passenger cabin or occasionally cabins that are physically separated from the cockpit.

 Aircraft often have two or more pilots, with one in overall command (the "pilot") and one or more "co-pilots".
 On larger aircraft a navigator is typically also seated in the cockpit as well.
 Some military or specialized aircraft may have other flight crew members in the cockpit as well.

-In small aircraft, the passengers are typically seated behind the pilot(s) in the same cabin, although occasionally a passenger seat may be beside or even in front of the pilot.
-Larger passenger aircraft have a separate passenger cabin or occasionally cabins which are physically separated from the cockpit.